 The Call for Papers for the NBER-RFS Conference on The Financial Economics of Insurance is available here.
 The conference, which features a dual submission option with RFS, will take place April 10-11, 2020.
 The RFS sponsoring editor is Ralph Koijen.
 The link to submit papers will be available in January 2020.

-The Editor’s Choice article for 32(4) is “Firm Financing over the Business Cycle” by Juliane Begenau and Juliana Salomao.
+The Editor’s Choice article for 32(8) is “Who Bears Interest Rate Risk?” by Peter Hoffmann, Sam Langfield, Federico Pierobon, and Guillaume Vuillemey.
 You can read the article free online.